 Warning: Past performance is not a reliable guide to future performance.

-This 3-part series is all about taking you on a journey from understanding your money, to looking at your goals, and getting a plan to help you achieve the best outcome for you and your family.
-Let our experts give you the insights and guidance to learn more about the investing world.
+This 3-part educational series takes you on a journey from understanding your money, to looking at your goals, and getting a plan to help you achieve the best outcome for you and your family.
+Our experts give you the insights and guidance to learn more about the investing world.
 The series begins by looking at the fundamental challenges of how to get your money growing when the cost of living is rising but interest rates remain low.
 What behaviours can help promote success at investing, what are the rules that every good investor should live by and how do you take the first step.
 Over the series we’ll be looking at 3 different customer scenarios and discussing the priorities and investing plans for those in their 40s, 50s and 60s.
-In a world of continued uncertainty, we’ll finish our series by considering how geo-political factors influence the markets and what smart decisions should investors make in times of high market volatility.
+In a world of continued uncertainty, our 3rd webinar looks at how geo-political factors influence the markets and what smart decisions should investors make in times of high market volatility.

-Join us and our panel of expert speakers throughout the series to find out all you need to know about taking the first step into investing.
+Throughout the series our panel of expert speakers will give you all you need to know about taking the first step into investing